 22 weeks / 5.5 months

-I had about 3 months at home to ‘rest’ before I embarked on this leg, but I actually spent a lot of it doing smaller trips around the Asian region, so I was still travelling pretty extensively even though I was technically at home.
+I had about 3 months at home to ‘rest’ before I embarked on this leg, but I actually spent a lot of it doing smaller trips around the Asian region (more on that in the next section), so I was still travelling pretty extensively even though I was technically at home.
 I also was procrastinating a little bit because I couldn’t decide whether to spend Christmas and New Year’s at home with family and friends or to get off my ass and start travelling again.
 South America was a completely unknown entity to me, and I was honestly a bit nervous about it, which is why I think I sat on my decision for awhile.

 I had some accommodation to check out in South Korea so that’s where I headed first, and then up to Vancouver to ski and spend time with a friend.
 I figured out my South American flight and spent New Year’s Eve in the air, starting 2017 in Bogota, Colombia.
 From there I made my way down Colombia through Ecuador, and took a detour to Panama for a Spanish Language collaboration, before continuing my journey in Peru, circling down to San Pedro de Atacama in Chile, going up through Uyuni in Bolivia, and then heading back into Peru and ending my South American journey in Cusco.
 I flew to Spain for some downtime en route to Bucharest for a travel blogger conference, and then went through Bulgaria and finally ending up in Istanbul, turkey.
 Finally I flew home, ending my South American leg and my Career Break journey properly in early June 2017.